Alternatives to Canine Surgeries

 The term “prolo” is short for proliferation, as this treatment is said to cause the proliferation (growth or formation) of new tissue in weakened areas.
 Ligaments have a limited blood supply, which slows healing, but in prolotherapy, injections of dextrose (sugar water) or other benign substances cause localized inflammation that increases the supply of blood and nutrients, stimulating tissue repair.

 Health columnist Jane E. Brody described prolotherapy as “injections to kick-start tissue repair” in the August 7, 2007, New York Times, where she wrote that most scientifically designed controlled studies of prolotherapy have shown “a significant improvement in the patients’ level of pain and ability to move the painful joint.”
-In studies of human knee injuries, she said, patients with ligament laxity and instability experienced a tightening of those ligaments, including the anterior cruciate ligament.
+In studies of human knee injuries, she said, patients with ligament laxity and instability experienced a tightening of those ligaments, including the anterior cruciate ligament (also known as the ACL).
 Other studies showed a significant improvement in the symptoms of arthritis in the knee one to three years after prolotherapy injections.

 In Royal Oak, Michigan, John Simon, DVM, uses prolotherapy to repair damaged cruciate ligaments in dogs.
 He explains, “Prolotherapy is a way of tightening up loose, unstable, hyper-mobile joints by injecting a ‘sclerosing’ agent in and around the joint.
 The resulting thickening of the joint capsule and the ligaments surrounding it act like scar tissue and eventually contract with time.
 The thickening and contraction of the ligaments and joint capsule increase joint stability and relieve joint pain.”